binafy/laravel-user-monitoring/README.md

     ...

     /*
-     * If you want to disable visit monitoring, you can change it to false.
+     * Enable or disable the visit monitoring feature.
+     * Set false to disable tracking of user visits.
      */
     'turn_on' => true,